veektortee/Resume-Analyzer-Enhancer/README.md

 ## 🔒 Security Considerations
 - Scoped IAM roles for secure API access.
 - Secrets and service account keys are excluded from version control.

+## 🪪 License

+This project is licensed under the Apache License 2.0.
+See the `LICENSE` file for details.